-We operate Monday-Friday via appointment only.
-Please contact us via email, txt message or a phone call.
+We operate Monday-Friday 8.30AM to 5.00PM.
+Please contact us via email, txt message or a phone call to make a booking otherwise feel free to pop into our studio.
 Please be aware we can not always answer the phone if we are currently with a client’s vehicle but we encourage you to leave a message and we will get back to you.

 Do machine polishers cause holograms or swirl marks?

+Holograms in the clear coat however are caused by machines, mainly rotary polishers.
+These can be easily eliminated by correct finishing techniques.
 The combination of a professional grade machine, quality product and a trained operator ensure no holograms or swirl marks are caused.
 The only time these are caused is when one of these three elements is downgraded.
-Here at Attention To Detail a large percentage of our work is correcting paintwork that has been exposed to cheap machines, poor quality products or inexperienced hands.

 What’s the difference in paint protection film and paint protection coatings?